 STEM Fall Activities for Preschoolers

-Getting your child exposed to a bit of science and the arts is never a bad idea.
+Getting your child exposed to some science, math, and the arts is SO MUCH FUN!
 Balancing apples on paper rolls or making a clock out of a pumpkin are examples of science, technology, engineering, arts, and mathematics (or STEAM activities).

 Books and Book Activities for Autumn